 In each case, there are important facts and circumstances that a judge may consider relevant in deciding how to divide the assets and debts in a divorce.
 There is no formula that the judge is required to follow and, in the end, it is entirely within the judge’s discretion to decide what an equitable distribution is in any given case.
 It is for this reason that clients need excellent representation.
 When virtually all factors are relevant to the ultimate division of assets, ensuring that your attorney understands your case and advocates your cause is paramount.

-Leslie Hansen has a background as a prosecutor with extensive litigation experience and now uses those skills in Family Law.
+Leslie Hansen is a Shareholder at Griffiths Law PC.
+She has a background as a prosecutor with extensive litigation experience and now uses those skills in Family Law.
 She was recognized by The Best Lawyers in America© in 2018-2019 for family law.